University of Lviv: World War II

-His role was to Ukranize and Sovietize the university.
+His role was to Ukrainize and Sovietize the university.
 At the beginning of January 1940, the official name of the university was changed to Ivan Franko Lviv State University.
 Ukrainian was introduced as the language of instruction.
 Polish professors and administrative assistants were increasingly fired and replaced by cadres specializing in Marxism, Leninism, political economics, as well as Ukrainian and Soviet literature, history, and geography.
 This was accompanied by the closure of departments seen as related to religion, free-market economics, capitalism, or the West in general.
 All academics specializing in Polish geography, literature, and history were dismissed.
 Marchenko was released from his post in Spring 1940 and arrested in June 1941.
 From 1939 to 1941, the Soviets killed 17 and imprisoned 37 academics from the University of Jan Kazimierz.

 After Lviv was occupied by the Nazi Germany in June 1941, the Germans closed the University of Ivan Franko and killed over 20 Polish professors (as well as members of their households and guests, increasing the total number of victims to above forty).
 The victims included lecturers from the University of Lviv and other local academic institutions.
 Among the killed was the last rector of the University of Jan Kazimierz, Roman Longchamps de Berier, his three sons, and the former Polish prime minister and a polytechnic professor, Kazimierz Bartel.
 The underground University of Jan Kazimierz was established in Autumn 1941.

 In the summer of 1944, the advancing Red Army, assisted by the Polish Home Army forces (locally implementing Operation Tempest), pushed the Wehrmacht out of Lviv. and the university reopened.
-Due to post-war border changes, the Polish population of the city was expelled and most of Polish academics from the University of Jan Kazimierz relocated to Wrocław (former Breslau), where they filled positions in the newly established Polish institutions of higher learning.
+Due to post-war border changes, the Polish population of the city was expelled and most of the Polish academics from the University of Jan Kazimierz relocated to Wrocław (former Breslau), where they filled positions in the newly established Polish institutions of higher learning.
 The buildings of the university had survived the war undestroyed, however, 80% of its pre-war student and academic body was gone.
 The traditions of Jan Kazimierz University have been duplicated at the University of Wrocław, which replaced the pre-war University of Breslau after the German inhabitants of that city had been expelled following Stalin's establishing Germany's eastern border farther to the west.